Cook Islands tropical moist forests: Fauna

 The Pacific flying fox (Pteropus tonganus) is the ecoregion's only native non-marine mammal.

 The ecoregion is home to six endemic bird species.
 The Cook reed warbler (Acrocephalus kerearako) lives on Mitiaro and Mangaia, the Lilac-crowned fruit dove (Ptilonopus rarotongensis) on Rarotonga and Atiu, the Mangaia kingfisher (Todiramphus ruficollaris) on Mangaia, the Atiu swiftlet (Collocalia sawtelli) on Atiu, and the Rarotonga starling (Aplonis cinerascens) on Rarotonga.
 The Rarotonga monarch (Pomarea dimidiata) is very rare, found in limited areas of mid-elevation montane forest on Rarotonga, particularly Takitumu Conservation Area.
 In 2002 a second population was established on Atiu.
 Loss of habitat and predation by introduced rats has decimated the native species.

 The cloud forests of Rarotonga are one of the few breeding areas for the herald petrel (Peterodroma arminjoniana).

 There are also ten native terrestrial reptiles.
 Most are widespread tropical Pacific species, and none are endemic.

 The islands were once home to 13 endemic species of endodontid snails and 11 species of charopid snails.
 Most are now extinct, and the remaining ones are threatened.
 Predation by the African ant Pheidole megacephala, introduced in the 1870s, has driven 11 of Rarotonga's 13 endemic land snail species to extinction.
 Rarotonga's cloud forests are the only home of the mist land snail (Tekoulina sp.), which is unique for being viviparous (bearing live young).

 Protected areas

-A 2017 assessment found that 4 km^{2}, or 3%, of the ecoregion is in protected areas.
-Te Manga Nature Reserve preserves most of Rarotonga's remaining cloud forest area above 400 metres elevation.
+A 2017 assessment found that 4 sqkm, or 3%, of the ecoregion is in protected areas.
+Te Manga Nature Reserve preserves most of Rarotonga's remaining cloud forest area above 400 m elevation.